Are you a Knight of The Light?

 - Ascended to a Higher Plane of Existence / And I Must Scream: Bonded weapons are powered by the souls of former knights.
 Danny considers it the latter because being trapped in a sword forever sounds like a raw deal.
 This is part of what drives Syndil to the Dark Side.
 Sabrina and other knights consider it the former; an afterlife as a new and different being, and consider it a great honor.

-- Audience Surrogate: Daniel Fife makes his target audience clear by stating in the narration that Danny is an Ordinary High School Student and starting the book on the first day of school when the plot doesn't truly start until the following summer.
+- Audience Surrogate: Daniel Fife makes his target audience clear by stating in the narration that Danny is an Ordinary High-School Student and starting the book on the first day of school when the plot doesn't truly start until the following summer.
 Until then he's occupied with bullies and crushes.

 - Big Good: The King of the Light, Sir Koltair.

-- The Chosen One: Danny who is revealed to be the Mageknight prophesied to end the war between Order of Light and the Shadows in the Light's favor.
+- The Chosen One: Danny is revealed to be the Mageknight prophesied to end the war between Order of Light and the Shadows in the Light's favor.

 - Combat Clairvoyance: Ghost-Sight.
 As the name implies, a ghostly foreimage warns the user what their opponent will do just before they do it and thus giving the user precious seconds to counter.

-- Combat Pragmatist: There ain't no rule about bringing a dagger to a sword fight and hiding it on your person until the time is right.
+- Combat Pragmatist: There ain't no rule against bringing a dagger to a sword fight and hiding it on your person until the time is right.
 Danny wins the squire duel against Rigil this way.

 - Confusion Fu: Alsono's preferred form of combat is being unpredictable.
 Combined with Fragile Speedster and his opponents have no idea what he's doing at any given moment.